mushe/GraphicsProt/README.md

 # Installation

 - Windows : CMake and shader compilation by executing Generate_Windows_VS2022.bat (more details later)
-- Mac : more details later
+- Mac : CMake and Visual Studio Code (more details later)

 # Dependencies